 - Creation of Moose Refuge Areas that are roadless

 Please speak up for moose and write a short letter indicating your concern about hunting moose calves for a species experiencing a 20% decline!

 End Logging in AlgonquinStand up for Algonquin Park!
 Did you know there are more logging roads in Algonquin than in Metro Toronto?
 Up to 70% of Ontario's iconic park is fragmented due to logging, where it is still permitted.
 It’s time Ontario respected the latest science and recognized that logging and protected areas don't mix.
 The Environmental Commissioner of Ontario has called for an end to logging in this park and to begin restoration of damaged ecosystems.

-Please speak up for a healthier future for the Algonquin by contacting Kathyrn McGarry, the Ontario Minister of Natural Resources, to urge her to phase out logging in Algonquin.
+Please speak up for a healthier future for the Algonquin by contacting Hon.
+Rod Phillips, Ontario Minister of Environment, Conservation and Parks, and Hon.
+Jeff Yurek, Ontario Minister of Natural Resources and Forestry to urge them to phase out logging in Algonquin.
 Send your email now.
 Take action